Tradition and the Individual Talent: Eliot and New Criticism

 Unwittingly, Eliot inspired and informed the movement of New Criticism.
-This is somewhat ironic, since he later criticised their intensely detailed analysis of texts as unnecessarily tedious.
+This is somewhat ironic, since he later criticised their intensely detailed analysis of texts as unnecessarily tedious [citation?].
 Yet, he does share with them the same focus on the aesthetic and stylistic qualities of poetry, rather than on its ideological content.
 The New Critics resemble Eliot in their close analysis of particular passages and poems.

 Criticism of Eliot

 Eliot's theory of literary tradition has been criticised for its limited definition of what constitutes the canon of that tradition.
 He assumes the authority to choose what represents great poetry, and his choices have been criticised on several fronts.
 For example, Harold Bloom disagrees with Eliot's condescension towards Romantic poetry, which, in The Metaphysical Poets (1921) he criticises for its "dissociation of sensibility."
-Moreover, many believe Eliot's discussion of the literary tradition as the "mind of Europe" reeks of Euro-centrism.
+Moreover, some criticise Eliot's discussion of the literary tradition as the "mind of Europe" as Euro-centric.
 However, it should be recognized that Eliot supported many Eastern and thus non-European works of literature such as the Mahabharata.
 Eliot was arguing the importance of a complete sensibility: he didn't particularly care what it was at the time of tradition and the individual talent.
 His own work is heavily influenced by non-Western traditions.
 In his broadcast talk "The Unity of European Culture," he said, "Long ago I studied the ancient Indian languages and while I was chiefly interested at that time in Philosophy, I read a little poetry too; and I know that my own poetry shows the influence of Indian thought and sensibility."
 His self-evaluation was confirmed by B. P. N. Sinha, who writes that Eliot went beyond Indian ideas to Indian form: "The West has preoccupied itself almost exclusively with the philosophy and thoughts of India.
 One consequence of this has been a total neglect of Indian forms of expression, i.e. of its literature.
 T. S. Eliot is the one major poet whose work bears evidence of intercourse with this aspect of Indian culture" (qtd. in The Composition of The Four Quartets).
 He does not account for a non-white and non-masculine tradition.
 As such, his notion of tradition stands at odds with feminist, post-colonial and minority theories.

 Harold Bloom presents a conception of tradition that differs from that of Eliot.
 Whereas Eliot believes that the great poet is faithful to his predecessors and evolves in a concordant manner, Bloom (according to his theory of "anxiety of influence") envisions the "strong poet" to engage in a much more aggressive and tumultuous rebellion against tradition.